 As the commercial lighting industry continues its steady move towards more advanced controls and lighting solutions, for many experts, all signs point to networked lighting controls.
 And when it comes to truly intelligent, flexible lighting with non-energy benefits, the future could be Luminaire Level Lighting Controls (LLLCs).
-A subset of networked lighting controls, LLLCs include integrated sensors and control in each fixture.
-To better understand this trend, Anne Curran, Senior Program Manager for the Northwest Energy Efficiency Alliance’s Luminaire Level Lighting Controls initiative, interviewed Chris Meek, Associate Professor of Architecture at the University of Washington.
+A subset of networked lighting controls, LLLCs include integrated sensors and control in each luminaire.
+To better understand this trend, Anne Curran, Senior Program Manager for the Northwest Energy Efficiency Alliance’s Luminaire Level Lighting Controls initiative, interviewed Steve Mesh, Principal at Lighting Education & Design.
 Here’s the transcript.

 Guest post by Steve Mesh, LC What is a “network”?
 One definition of “network” (from the Merriam-Webster app on my iPhone!) is … “an interconnected or interrelated chain, group, or system.”
 What kinds of components exist in an networked lighting control (NLC) system?
 That can vary from system to system.
 Are there basic elements that […]